Location and Hours

 Local History Collection

-Items in the collection are often the only existing copy and complements other collections such as those at Wichita State University or the Wichita-Sedgwick County Historical Museum.
+Items in the collection are often the only existing copy and complement other collections such as those at Wichita State University or the Wichita-Sedgwick County Historical Museum.

 Common topics of research done by customers include house histories, biographical research on prominent Wichita citizens or local families, business and government history, and the history of particular events or incidents.